eldipa/book-of-gehn/_posts/2019-02-03-Cape-Encryption.md

 ## Final thoughts

-``cape_hash`` is symmetric cipher which, despising of having a 65536 bytes length key, the key stream is repeated each 256 of plaintext enabling a *cipher only attack*.
+``cape_hash`` is symmetric cipher which, despite of having a 65536 bytes length key, the key stream is repeated each 256 of plaintext enabling a *cipher only attack*.

 Even with a short plaintext of just 2852 we got 11 bytes xored with the same key byte and this was enough to get almost 60% of the plaintext.

+{% marginnote
+'Based on the documentation' %}

-With a theoretical maximum length of 65534 bytes{% sidenote 'Based on the documentation' %} for a single plaintext, we can obtain 256 bytes xored with the same key byte.
+With a theoretical maximum length of 65534 bytes for a single plaintext, we can obtain 256 bytes xored with the same key byte.
 Virtually any plaintext of that size can be broken completely.